ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 Another important term related to intents is ‘expression’.
 In order for the AI to correctly identify an intent, it has to learn a couple of ways to express a certain intent.
 This is where the expressions come into play.
-When we add an intent to the chatbot we must provide the bot with a couple of ways a user could say/express the intent.
+When we add an intent to the chatbot, we must provide the bot with a couple of ways a user could say/express the intent.
 It's obvious that we need to provide enough examples that convey the same message for each intent.
 The more expressions that are added, the more accurate the chatbot will be.
 When you add expressions to an intent you need to make sure that there is enough variation between the different expressions.